 However, they tend not to tolerate any bullying aimed directly at them because of their superiority.
 Therefore, you should avoid raising them in a flock of more aggressive chickens.

 The Blue Laced Red Wyandotte chickens are known for their adorable appearance.
-You will need to keep up with their grooming in order to fully show off these majestic chickens.
+You must keep up with their grooming to fully show off these majestic chickens.

 Because of their impressive plumage, they are prone to common poultry parasites, such as mites and lice.
 Therefore, they should be regularly checked for such parasites.

 The Blue Laced Red Wyandotte chickens are a genetic marvel and a feat of complex genealogical engineering.

 These easy-going and adorable birds are an excellent addition to any backyard flock.
 They are relatively low-maintenance chickens, as well as good egg layers.